jcholewa/voice-cheatsheets/talon.md

 - Help
     - open list of available apps - help active
     - view list of commands for an app within help active - help [number]

-- open a customized website - open \[website\]
-- choose and select x item in dropdown list - drop down \[x\]
     - show information for related commands - help search \[word\] e.g. help search select

-- open the talon log - talon open log
+- Mouse
     - open list of currently running apps, with the names you can refer to them with - running list
     - hold down the mouse button to drag - drag
-- finished dragging the mouse button - drag end
+    - finish dragging the mouse button - drag end

+- Logs and History
+    - open the talon log - talon open log
+    - open command history - command history

+- Other
+    - choose and select x item in dropdown list - drop down \[x\]